 1. UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

 2. UC graduates are global citizens - behave ethically and sustainably in their professional and personal lives

 2. UC graduates are global citizens - communicate effectively in diverse cultural and social settings

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-All Required Readings are available via canvas as PDF file or URL has been provided.
+All Required Readings are available on unit Canvas site - reading list as well as PDF file or URL in the weekly modules.
 Students will have access to additional resources through the library.

 Submission of assessment items

 Extensions & Late submissions